 Research Interests & Projects

-Dr. Al-Dabbagh’s research interests are in the area of control systems.
-His research addresses the development of model-based and data-driven approaches for control, monitoring, and automation of systems and processes.
+Dr. Al-Dabbagh’s research addresses the development of model-based and data-driven approaches for control, monitoring, and automation of systems and processes.
 It particularly focuses on topics related to fault diagnosis, cyber security, and alarm management, such as

-1. Detection, isolation, and identification of faults and cyber attacks
+1. Detection and isolation of faults and cyber attacks

 3. Event-triggered control and communication